heiskr/use-a-password-manager/index.md

 - Download [KeePassXC](https://keepassxc.org/download/).

-## Two-factor authentication
+## Update your passwords

-After you have a password manager, enable two-factor authentication for:
+After you have a password manager, update your password and enable two-factor authentication for:

-- Your email account
+1. Your email account
-- Your bank account
+2. Your bank account
-- Your social media accounts
+3. Your social media accounts

 ---